brendt/stitcher.io/src/content/blog/2020-11-29-when-i-lost-a-few-hundred-leads.md

 Next: I tend to code more defensively.
 I constantly ask myself: are null values possible?
 Anything unexpected that could happen?
 I prefer to add an extra check rather than assuming it'll work fine.

 And finally: I learned not to blame others first.
-I think it's a trait of many junior developers to think to problem happened somewhere else.
+I think it's a trait of many junior developers to think the problem happened somewhere else.
 It was an important and humbling lesson to learn, and I tend to be more cautious when blaming an external party these days.

 ---

 It's strange writing this blogpost.
-I was a young developer when this happened to me, and it's something that I think has had an lasting impact on my programming career.
+I was a young developer when this happened to me, and it's something that I think has had a lasting impact on my programming career.
 I also think we don't talk about this often enough.
 I lay awake at night thinking about how angry the client would be, what the impact would be on the company I worked for.
 Even though I realise most of my feelings were exaggerated, they still were there.
 I wasn't able to just turn them off.
 I felt fear and shame, and had little people to talk about it.

 We write about our success stories, but what about our mistakes?
 What about the impact of these kinds of experiences on our mental health?
 Many of us in the software industry are introverts, or feel like we can't talk about our deepest emotions.